 Try to keep the arms relaxed and straight.
 Do not apply muscle tension so you don´t squeeze the fine energy channels, the Nadis.

 Chin Mudra is the sign for Yoga.
 A sign of unity.
 The personal and the cosmic soul unite, which is the goal of yogic practice.
 The index symbolizes the personal soul, as the thumb symbolizes the cosmic consciousness.
 Consequently, the Chin or Gyan Mudra is the Mudra of consciousness.

 Effects of Gyan Mudra

 As the name says already, Gyan Mudra is to expand your consciousness and reach unity with God.
 It has very strong effects on the mind.
-So, it can be used in a therapeutically against
+So, it can be used therapeutically against